pietervogelaar/couchbase_upgrade/README.md

 # couchbase_upgrade

-Performs a rolling upgrade of an Couchbase cluster.
+Performs a rolling upgrade of a Couchbase cluster.
 It's great for keeping your cluster automatically patched without downtime.

 Nodes that already have the correct version are skipped.
 So the script can be executed multiple times if desired.